Everything You Never Knew You Wanted to Know About Berlin

 The ex-Habsburg died in 1935 in a small flat at the back of the courtyard of Kreuzberg “residential barracks” (Mietshaus) in today’s Mehringdamm.

 Overlooked by many, passed by in a hurry, the old cemeteries in the heart of today’s Berlin have many fascinating tales to tell and, believe me, the Mendelssohns are only one, if fascinating, chapter.

-You will be able to read more about Berlin´s cemeteries and, among others, about Death in the City in my next book, “Notmsparker’s Berlin Companion Part II”.
-In the meantime, you might enjoy reading the first one, available at berlinarium.bigcartel.com (at the moment only as a highly portable e-book – albeit, a version compatible with any e-book reader).
+You can read more about Berlin’s cemeteries and, among others, about Death in the City in my second book, “Notmsparker’s Berlin Companion Part II” – available via berlinarium.bigcartel.com .